-Bilingualism and raising bilingual children is good not only for your children, but also for your family and your community.
+Raising multilingual or bilingual children is good not only for your children, but also for your family and your community.

-- diverse career opportunities later in life.
+- more diverse and interesting career opportunities later in life.

 - improves communication among your family members